tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 **(3) Calculate relevant compensation**

 In this example, the service availability is 99.93%, which is lower than the standard 99.95% but higher than 99.9%.
-According to the indemnification standard, Tom is eligible for indemnification equivalent to 20% of the total monthly service fees, i.e., 20 USD.
+According to compensation standards, Tom is eligible for compensation equivalent to 20% of the total monthly service fees, i.e., 20 USD.
 Tom only needs to submit a ticket to apply for compensation within sixty (60) calendar days after the end of the service period, i.e., prior to January 29, 2019, and Tencent Cloud will compensate Tom for his losses by issuing a voucher.

-### How do I disable and/or stop being billed for COS services?
+### How can I disable the COS service and stop being charged?

 There is no one-click option for disabling COS.
 If there are long periods of time in which you do not use COS, you can save storage costs by transitioning your data to the ARCHIVE storage class.
 For more information on the transition operation, see [Setting Lifecycle](https://intl.cloud.tencent.com/document/product/436/14605).

 If you decide to stop using COS, you can avoid any further billing by permanently deleting all of your COS data (including incomplete multipart uploads and object versions).
-There is no need to de-register your account, and if you use other Tencent Cloud products, avoid doing so as it will affect your other services.
+There is no need to de-register your account, and if you use other Tencent Cloud products, please avoid doing so as it will affect your other services.

 >?To delete your COS data and incomplete multipart uploads, see [Deleting Objects](https://intl.cloud.tencent.com/document/product/436/13323), and [Deleting Incomplete Multipart Uploads](https://intl.cloud.tencent.com/document/product/436/31632).

-Before the you complete the deletion process, note the following:
+Before the you complete the deletion process, please note the following:

-- Data, once deleted from COS, cannot be recovered, so make backups accordingly.
+- Data, once deleted from COS, cannot be recovered, so please make backups accordingly.
 - Check your billing cycle to avoid overdue payments.
 For more information, see [Billing Cycle](https://intl.cloud.tencent.com/document/product/436/16871).
 - If your account has overdue payment (i.e., your account balance is below 0), COS services will be suspended after 24 hours.
 - If your account has overdue payment and COS services are suspended, the free tier for which your account is eligible won’t be available.